yohanvalencia/lakekeeper/docs/docs/storage.md

 ```bash
 LAKEKEEPER__ENABLE_GCP_SYSTEM_CREDENTIALS=true
 ```

-When enabled, Lakekeeper will use the service account associated with the application or virtual machine to access Google Cloud Storage (GCS).
-Ensure that the service account has the necessary permissions, as described above.
+When using system identity, Lakekeeper will use the service account associated with the application or virtual machine to access Google Cloud Storage (GCS).
+Ensure that the service account has the necessary permissions, such as the Storage Admin role on the target bucket.